Introduction

 Limitations of Current Research

-- Short Duration: Long-term effects of aspirin on ED are underexplored.
+• Short Duration: Long-term effects are not well known.

-- Focus on Vascular ED: The benefits may not extend to ED caused by psychological or hormonal factors.
+• Focus on Vascular ED: Aspirin may not help ED caused by mental or hormone issues.

 Off-Label Uses of Aspirin for ED